Florida to endure flood threat from approaching Gulf system, hurricane center says

 ORLANDO, Fla. — The National Hurricane Center continues to track a system forming in the Gulf of Mexico expected to dump rainfall over a good portion of Florida as it slowly moves toward the state into the weekend.

-In its 8 a.m.
-EDT tropical update, the NHC stated the area in the eastern Gulf continues to produce disorganized showers and thunderstorms as a surface trough of low pressure interacts with an upper-level trough.
+In its 8 p.m. tropical update, the NHC stated the low pressure area has formed over the northeastern gulf with disorganized showers and thunderstorms to its northeast.

-“Environmental conditions appear only marginally favorable for additional development over the next several days as the system meanders over the eastern Gulf of Mexico,” according to NHC forecasters.
-“The system is then forecast to move across the Florida Peninsula this weekend and emerge into the southwestern Atlantic Ocean by early next week.”
+“Environmental conditions appear marginally favorable for some slow development over the next day or two as the system meanders over the eastern or northeastern Gulf of Mexico,” according to NHC forecasters.
+“However, by this weekend environmental conditions are forecast to become unfavorable for additional development as the system drifts southeastward towards the Florida Peninsula.”

 Its slow migration toward the state, though, is expected to produce heavy rainfall and gusty winds from Wednesday into the early weekend as moisture from the system mixes with the normal summer pattern of afternoon and evening thunderstorms related to heating throughout the day, according to the National Weather Service.